 Exfoliation.
-It’s a beauty girls favourite skin ritual.
+It’s a beauty LOVERS favourite skin ritual.

 Are you a microbead addict?
 Does the sound of your electronic face scrubber make your heart beat a little faster.
 Do buzzwords like deep-cleansing, purifying, polishing, and buffing make your eyes light up?If this sounds like you… step away from the face brush.
 Put down your heat-activated exfoliant.
 Here’s why you might want to re-think that coarse body scrub you’ve been using…